ArcaneIngenuity/arcaneingenuity.github.io/about.md

 permalink: /about/
 ---

 I'm [Arcane Engineer](http://gamedev.stackexchange.com/users/5473/arcane-engineer), in top 0.02% of all users on gamedev SE.

 [Arcane Ingenuity](http://arcaneingenuity.com/) is my operation.
+In the past the company has quietly contracted its services out in terms of games and real-time apps consultancy and development, both web and native, for the UK market.
+It is now forming its own identity.

 ### More Information